Requests¶

 parse dates or other complex types this must be done in the constructor of the

 class.
-To handle gracefully a payload with extra properties, use *args
+To gracefully handle a payload with extra properties, use *args in

 class SomethingInput: